Solar Energy Transportation

 • Maintainable electric motor

-• There isn’t any buildup of heat.
+• There isn’t any heat buildup

 • The most robust and reliable marine propulsion system is available

-2. Solar electric cars
+2. Solar electric vehicles

 3. Solar aircraft